 If you have been awake for 19 hours, it’s similar to being at the legal drink driving limit of 0.05%.
 Stretch this out to 24 hours and it’s like having a blood alcohol content (BAC) of 0.1%.
 This is why driving can be so risky for some professions such as junior doctors.

 Fatigue and vehicle accidents

 Multiple studies have been conducted on sleepy driving.
-It’s estimated to be a contributing factor in somewhere between 15-25% of all fatal vehicle accidents.
+It’s estimated to be a contributing factor in somewhere between 10-30% of all vehicle accidents, depending on where the study is conducted.
 Drivers under 25 years old are over-represented in these statistics because they are less resilient to having less sleep.